-- Those pupils living outside the catchment area.
+- Children living in the priority admission area.

 In the case of over subscription in any one category ‘straight line’ distance between the pupil’s home and the nearest pupil entrance to the school, the pupils living closest will be given priority.